jupegarnica/garn-validator/README.md

 ### Behaviors

-There are 6 behaviors that can be divided in 2 categories:
+There are six behaviors that can be divided in two categories:

-- Stop in first Error (quickest)
+- It stops in first Error (quickest):

   - `isValidOrThrow` (returns true of throw the first error found)
   - `isValid` (returns true or false, never throws)
   - `isValidOrLog` (returns true or false and log first error, never throws)

-- Collect all Errors:
+- It collects all Errors:
   - `hasErrors` (return null or array of errors, never throws)
   - `isValidOrLogAll` (returns true or false and log all errors, never throws)
   - `isValidOrThrowAll` (returns true or throw )